Sakshi9977/Sakshi9977/README.md

-# Sakshi Prajapati - Data Analyst
+## Welcome to my GitHub profile! 👋

 ![image_alt](https://img.freepik.com/premium-photo/business-data-financial-figures-visualiser-graphic_31965-19845.jpg?w=1060)

-Welcome to my GitHub profile! 👋

-I am a passionate and detail-oriented **Data Analyst** with expertise in data visualization, reporting, and analysis.
-I have completed my Data Analytics training at **Masai School**, where I honed my skills in data analysis and built several projects to showcase my abilities.
+Hi! 👋 I’m **Sakshi Prajapati**, a passionate **Data Analyst** with expertise in **data visualization** 📊, **reporting** 📝, and **analysis** 🔍.
+🎓 I’ve completed my training in Data Analytics at **Masai School** ,🎯 where I developed a strong foundation in analyzing and transforming data into actionable insights.

+My skill set includes proficiency in **Python** 🐍, **MySQL** 🗄️, **Power BI** 📈, and **Excel** 📊, which I leverage to uncover insights and drive data-driven decisions.
+I thrive on solving complex problems 🧩, transforming raw data into clear visualizations 🌟, and helping organizations make informed, data-backed decisions 💡.

+I love working on projects 🚀 that involve transforming complex datasets into simple, easy-to-understand visual representations 📉.
+Whether it’s performing data analysis using Python 🐍, building interactive dashboards with Power BI 📊, or writing SQL queries 📝 to extract data, I’m always eager to apply my skills and learn new techniques 🧠.

 ---